Porte de Champerret station: History

 The station is named after the Porte de Champerret, a gate in the nineteenth century Thiers Wall of Paris on the way to the hamlet of Champerret, which was merged with the commune of Levallois-Perret in 1867.
 The station was opened on 15 February 1911, when the line was extended from Pereire and was the western terminus of the line until its extension to Pont de Levallois – Bécon on 24 September 1937.
 It then became a transit station with the commissioning of the extension to the current terminus at Pont de Levallois - Bécon.
 The turning loop, under which the new tunnel passes, is now used as a depot.

 As part of the RATP's Renouveau du métro program, the station's corridors were renovated on 21 September 2002.

 In 2018, 3,431,010 travelers entered this station, which placed it at the 158th position of the metro stations for its frequency.

-Passenger
+Passenger services

 Access

 The station has three entrances divided into four metro outlets, each embellished with a Dervaux type balustrade: